skip to main content

 Try stool softeners

 That first bowel movement after being in labor can seem more than a little scary.
 You’re sore, you’re tired, you might have stitches and you likely haven’t had a bowel movement in several days—so having one now is no easy task.
-So don’t be surprised if your nurse, midwife or doula offers you some stool softeners.
+Don’t be surprised if your nurse, midwife or doula offers you some stool softeners.
 And if they don’t, ask your doctor if you should pick some up for yourself so that, when the time comes, the process goes more smoothly.
+Ob-gyns commonly recommend Colace, but be sure to talk to your doctor before taking anything.
+(Note: These are different from laxatives, which can also be used to relieve postpartum constipation.
+But talk to your doctor first before considering a laxative.)

 Sleep when baby sleeps